opentripplanner/OpenTripPlanner/docs/developersguide/ModulesAssembly.md

+# WIP This is not done or thought trough

 # OTP Application Module Assembly
 OTP originally was a Spring application, but we found the Spring Application framework to be overkill for this project.
 Hence we need to use some guidelines instead to keep the application maintainable.